DIPSAS/DIPS-RetinaIntegration-IG/docs/StructureDefinition-tiltaksstatus-forrige-undersokelse-extension.md

       ]
     }
   ],
-  "description" : "Angir om et tiltak er primært eller sekundært", "fhirVersion" : "4.0.1",
+  "description" : "The next step in the screening process after the previous examination.
+(3000-series)", "fhirVersion" : "4.0.1",
   "mapping" : [
     {